file9.ai

 Government

-The British Indian Ocean Territory is administered as an overseas territory of the UK, governed by a commissioner based in London.
-The legal framework follows UK law, and the territory is represented by a military officer on Diego Garcia.
-The territory's constitution was established in 2004, and its governance is deeply connected to British sovereignty.
+The British Indian Ocean Territory is an overseas territory of the UK, administered from London by a commissioner.
+The governance structure follows UK law, and the territory is represented by military personnel on Diego Garcia.
+King Charles III serves as the head of state.

 Military and Security